Description

 - Soil moisture: cool soil

-- Soil PH: neutral or calcareous
+- Soil PH: neutral or chalky

 - Soil type: all